w3c/ColorWeb-CG/hdr-big-picture.md

 * An SDR image can be encoded using P3 pixel values versus Rec2020 pixel values, and that detail is not visible to these interfaces.
 * An HDR image can be encoded using Display P3 as the pixel values (and a gain map or gain curve to go up to HDR) or as PQ as the pixel values (and a gain map or gain curve to go down to SDR), and that detail is not visible to these interfaces.

 These explainers are all written against the idea of specifying HDR headroom in log2 space.
-The preference for linear space has since been indicated.
+The preference for linear space has since been indicated (see [issue #129](https://github.com/w3c/ColorWeb-CG/issues/129).

 * The `globalHDRHeadroom` parameter should be renamed to `globalLinearHDRHeadroom` if a linear encoding is to be used
 * The `unpackHDRHeadroom` parameter should be renamed to `unpackLinearHDRHeadroom`